Laetitia Pilkington: Marriage

-In her teenage years she married Matthew Pilkington in 1725, a priest in the Church of Ireland, who bought to the marriage all of his worldly possessions, a harpsichord, a cat, and an owl.
+In her teenage years she married Matthew Pilkington in 1725, a priest in the Church of Ireland, who brought to the marriage all of his worldly possessions, a harpsichord, a cat, and an owl.
 The couple were introduced to Jonathan Swift at St. Patrick's Cathedral, Dublin, in 1725.
 Swift assisted the Pilkingtons, and helped Matthew attain a position as chaplain to the Lord Mayor of London for 1732–1733.

 The assignment to London was a turning point for the couple.
 When Laetitia visited in 1733, she found her husband had become involved in numerous political schemes, neglected his clerical duties, and enjoyed the pleasures of the West End.
 Matthew attempted to lure Laetitia into adultery by introducing her to James Worsdale, a painter.
 Matthew organised a weekend visit to Windsor for his wife and Worsdale.
 Laetitia spent the carriage ride there fighting off Worsdale's advances and returning to London the following day.

 In 1734, Laetitia returned to Dublin with her husband, who was arrested for corruption.
 In another attempt to rid himself of her, Matthew encouraged the young poet William Hammond to make advances on her.